 The Corporation monitors its financial position and cash flows on an ongoing basis and reports to both the ESFA and its lenders on a quarterly basis.
-The College had a loan facility from its bank of £3m which was originally to be repaid by December 2020. £750k was repaid in 18/19 following the sale of King Street campus, leaving a balance as at 1st August 2019 of £2,250k.
-In January 19/20 the College sold its interest in the Whitehouse Hotel and the £1.7m net proceeds were used to reduce the loan balance to £550k.
+The College had a loan facility from its bank of £3m which was originally to be repaid by December 2020. £750k was repaid in 18/19 following the sale of King Street campus, leaving a balance as of 1st August 2019 of £2,250k.
+In January 2020 the College sold its interest in the Whitehouse Hotel and the £1.7m net proceeds were used to reduce the loan balance to £550k.

 An extension on the loan maturity date is formally in place with the bank to December 2022.
 The College plans to refinance both this loan and its other loan with the bank in 2022.
-Barclays bank have issued a loan variation to update the covenant definitions to exclude any loan repayments arising from capital disposals.
-With this adjustment the College has not breached its covenants at 31 July 2020 and has headroom in its loan covenants.
+The College has not breached its covenants on 31 July 2021 and has headroom in its loan covenants.